Should I Wait for Tesla Solar Shingles If I Want to Go Solar

 We feel you.
-Ever since Elon Musk announced that Tesla would unveil a new solar roof, we’ve been all a-tingle.
+Ever since Elon Musk announced that Tesla solar shingles were on their way, we’ve been all a-tingle.
 After all, who doesn’t love a big advancement in the solar industry?

 But, like you, we’re still waiting on the details, including how much these shingles will cost and when they will be available in Washington and Oregon (heck, we’re still waiting on the Powerwall 2 up here!)